Black Empowerment and Excellence at SAIT (BEES)

 If you are interested in getting the most out of campus life, and connecting with fellow students, visit Saitsa Clubs to explore student clubs such as the Afro-Caribbean Student Club.

-- Positive spaces provide SAIT students with a place where they can experience diversity, inclusion and feel empowered.
-Visit or contact Accessibility Services or Academic Coaching and Tutoring for additional support to help you feel more at home at SAIT.
+- Positive spaces provide SAIT students with a place to experience diversity, inclusion and feel empowered.
+Visit or contact Accessibility Services, Learning Skills Services, and Tutoring Services for additional support to help you feel more at home at SAIT.

 - Harassment and discrimination hotline: 403.210.4406